MapRock/TimeMolecules/tutorials/business_application_intuition/hypothetical_example_of_time_molecules_application.md

 By 2026, the company has AI agents in production: support agents, product-recommendation agents, clinic scheduling agents, warehouse exception agents, and analyst copilots.
 That is not a wild assumption; current enterprise AI direction is already moving toward agentic workflows, cross-functional automation, and governance problems around scaling agents.
 Recent reporting also shows companies wrestling with agent reliability, rollbacks, safety systems, and custom context infrastructure as they move beyond pilots.

-The problem is not that NorthRiver lacks data.
+The problem is not that Kōlea lacks data.
 It has too much data.

 The problem is that **each department sees its own process**, but nobody has a durable model of how those processes shape each other.

 ## The business event

-NorthRiver launches an AI-personalized “Spring Allergy Relief” campaign.
+Kōlea launches an AI-personalized “Spring Allergy Relief” campaign.

 The marketing agent identifies likely allergy customers and sends offers for: